gui20m/2425li3/README.md

 ---
 ## Final Grade: 18/20 ⭐

-Despite being falsely accused of plagiarism, which affected the overall evaluation, the project achieved a grade of **18/20**.
+The project achieved a grade of **18/20**.
 This score reflects the quality and effort invested in the development of the project.
 ---

 Welcome to the **2425li3** project repository!
 This project was developed as part of the **LI3 (Laboratorios Informatica 3 UMinho)** course for the academic year **2425**.
 It represents the culmination of our efforts, learnings, and dedication throughout the course.